bdnorris/DES-340/lectures/lecture10-selectors.md

 dolore magna aliqua. </p>
 ```

-To style this is CSS, we would use a `.` before the classname.
+To style this in CSS, we would use a `.` before the class name.

 ```css
 .introduction {